scaleway/serverless-api-framework-python/README.md

 ### Writing and configuring functions

-You can transform your python functions into serverless functions by using decorators:
+You can transform your Python functions into serverless functions by using decorators:

 ```python
 import os